microsoft/vscode-wiki/Working-with-xterm.js.md

    Note that there is an individual release branch for each version unlike many other modules we use.
 This is the case so that there can be a "clean slate" on the following version based off master.

-2. If the release branch is a new branch we need to modify `.gitignore` to remove the `lib` so we can commit the compiled javascript.

-3. Build the library:
+2. Build the library:

    ```bash
    npm i
    npm run build
    ```

-4. Commit and push
+3. Commit and push

    ```bash
    git add .